riotionalism/ekomarket/README.md

   4. Order Confirmation
   5. Order Success

+#### 5. Profile Management
+View Profile includes:
+- Personal Info
+- Order History
+- Settings

 ### Color Legend
-- 🔷 Blue: Authentication related flows
+- 🔷 Blue: Authentication flows
 - 🟩 Green: Product and success related flows
-- 🟧 Orange: Cart and checkout related flows
+- 🟧 Orange: Cart and checkout process
-- ⬜ White: General navigation and user profile
+- ⬜ White: General navigation and profile

 This flow diagram illustrates the complete user journey through the EcoMarket platform, from initial access to order completion.
 Each step is designed to provide a seamless and intuitive experience while maintaining security and functionality.